 You can follow the route here.

-Whitby Cleveland Way Viaduct Loop
+Whitby Cleveland Way viaduct circular

 Tackle this hike along the Cleveland Way with stunning views across the North Sea in a half-day walk from Whitby.